jhenriquetdg/crcnsLens/README.md

 = What is it?

+CRCNS is the collaborative research in computational neuroscience.

 CRCNS Lens is an overlay on the top of CRCNS.org website.

 From a static data repository, to a workspace for electrophysiological analysis.